minitage/minitage.github.io/source/installation.rst

 A develop version:
 ------------------
-If you want to be bleeding edge and not lhave a 3 years old debianised minitage, you can give a try to the egg in developement mode?
+If you want to be bleeding edge and not lhave a 3 years old debianised minitage.
+You can give a try to the egg in developement mode.

     - If you need to, fire your virtualenv::